How short is too short past a certain age? That’s a question I struggled with when I wore this cute shift dress.

 When I got home, I did let down the hem about three-quarters of an inch, which is the most the dress would allow.
 That may seem like nothing but I found it has made me feel just that little bit more comfortable and confident, and as we all know, confidence is key to owning a look!

 What do you think?
 Is this dress too short or is it o.k.?
 Is there a length we should aim for over 40, over 50, over 60 or is that all nonsense?
-If you like my dress, you can shop it here.
+Unfortunately, this dress is sold out, but I have found something similar here.

 Did you like this Post?